engeites/shortcutManager/README.md

 # shortcutManager
-This is a test app that should let me easier open apps on my desktop
+This is a test app that should let me easier controll my crypto losses(